beele/homebridge-unifi-protect-camera-motion/README.md

 This config object is the same as used in the Homebridge-Camera-FFmpeg plugin.
 Consult the documentation for more details: [FFmpeg configuration](https://github.com/KhaosT/homebridge-camera-ffmpeg#readme).
 - ***Make sure the fields `source` and `stillImageSource` are omitted from the config object as these will be generated by the plugin itself!***
-- Make sure that your Unifi camera has anonymous snapshots enabled and that preferably only one RTSP stream is enabled, otherwise it might not work correctly!
+- Make sure each of your Unifi cameras has anonymous snapshots enabled, this is needed to perform the object detection.
-  - To enable anonymous snapshots: Login on the camera itself (visit the camera's ip address) <br/>
+  - To enable anonymous snapshots: Login on the camera itself (visit the camera's ip address)
       ![Anonymous snapshot](resources/images/readme/anonymous_snapshot.jpg?raw=true "CloudKey Gen2 Plus")
-  - To enable an RTSP stream: Login on the Protect web UI and go the settings of the camera and open the manage tab<br/>
+  - To enable an RTSP stream: Login on the Protect web UI and go the settings of the camera and open the 'manage' tab
       Make sure that all your cameras have the same port for the RTSP stream!
-      For optimal results it is best to assign a static ip to your cameras <br/>
+      For optimal results it is best to assign a static ip to your cameras
       ![Enable RTSP stream](resources/images/readme/enable_rtsp.jpg?raw=true "CloudKey Gen2 Plus")
+- Make sure each of your Unifi cameras has at least one RTSP stream enabled, I suggest enabling the 1080P one in the Protect web interface, this is needed to view the livestream from the camera.

 ## How to add the cameras to your Homekit setup:

-The enumerated cameras (and the motion sensors) will not show up automatically, you need to add them in by yourself:
+As per 0.4.1 the enumerated cameras and accompanying switches/triggers will show up automatically, You don't need to add them in manually anymore!

-- Open the Home app
-- Click the (+) icon on the top
-- Select `Add Accessory`
-- In the next screen select `I Don't Have a Code or Cannot Scan`
-- Your cameras should show up in the next screen, select one
-- Enter the code for your Homebridge in the prompt, the camera will be added
+If you add your Homebridge instance to the Home app the cameras will automatically be there.

-- Repeat for all the cameras you want to add
+### Upgrade notice!

+If you are upgrading from a pre 0.4.1 the cameras you previously had in the Home app will no longer work and will have to be removed!
+Tap on a camera preview to open the camera feed, click the settings icon and scroll all the way to the bottom, there select `Remove camera from home`.

 ## How to enable rich notifications (with image preview):

 - Go to the settings of the camera view in the Home app
 - Each camera has an accompanying motion sensor
 - Enable notifications for the camera
-- Whenever motion is detected you will get a notification from the home app with a snapshot from the camera
+- Whenever motion has been detected you will get a notification from the home app with a snapshot from the camera

 ## Tested with:

 - Raspberry Pi 3B with Node 11.15.0 as Homebridge host
 - Raspberry Pi 4B 4GB with Node 12.14.0 as Homebridge host
-- Macbook Pro with Node 12.13.1 as Homebridge host
+- Macbook Pro with Node 12.18.0 as Homebridge host
 - Windows 10 with Node 12.13.0 as Homebridge host
 - Ubiquiti UniFi CloudKey Gen2 Plus - Cloud Key with Unifi Protect functionality
   <br/><br/>![CloudKey Gen2 Plus](resources/images/readme/cloudkey-gen2plus.jpg?raw=true "CloudKey Gen2 Plus")